box-products/handbook/benefits-and-perks.md

 prev_url: "/where-we-work"
 ---

-Since the majority of Box Products employees work in the US, this section is written with that as the default.
+Since the majority of SALT Insure employees work in the US, this section is written with that as the default.
 Some benefits don't make sense in other countries, like private health insurance in other first-world countries with a well-functioning, national health care system.
 We will try our best to provide comparable benefits and perks outside the US as it makes sense, though.